 Baboons in the area still have their natural caution and fear of humans.
 They will move away when they see hikers.
 They do not come to the campsites looking for human food.
 Your support and cooperation in this regard is very important.
 Please do not feed the baboons.
 Do not leave food out or throw scraps into the bushes.
 When you leave the campsites each morning, ensure that the rubbish bins, as well as the bins in which your food is being transported, have been closed with the cable ties provided.

 The Leopard Trail is a great hike at any time of year.

 Summer is hot with the daily average in December, January and February at 26 degrees Celsius.
 Days can get up to the high 30s, so be prepared to walk in the early mornings and late afternoons, spending your midday hours at the lunchtime mountain pools.
 Autumn and Spring (March, April, May, September, October and November) can provide great fair weather hiking, with average temperatures in the early 20s.
 As winter approaches, an occasional cold front will blow through, dropping temperatures considerably.

 Winter days in June, July and August are often perfect for a long days hiking if you don’t like the heat, with temperatures averaging around 16 degrees Celsius.
-Nights drop to zero though, so make sure you have a warm sleeping bag, hot water bottle and camping mattress.
+Nights drop to zero though, so make sure you have a warm sleeping bag and hot water bottle.
 Rain in the Baviaanskloof is an unpredictable affair.
 All months of the year have only around 4 days of rain so, statistically, your chances of dry weather are pretty good.